ksiddharth/justlikethat/README.md

 2. capture_app is the Android project that is responsible for capturing images

 3. ionic_config_app is the Configuration project that is responsible for letting us configure videos

+The video demo of the project is available here https://www.youtube.com/watch?v=0PkcRltQZAk